genemine/IRTools/README.md

 # 3 Install

-After downloading the source file, unzip it, and add the IRTools package path to your environmental variable PATH by modifying your .bashrc or .bash_profile file in your home directory.
+After downloading the source file, unzip it, and add the IRTools package path to your environmental variable PATH by modifying your .zshrc or .bashrc or .bash_profile file in your home directory.
 Note 1: In the first line of the Python scripts in IRTools, the path for Python is set as follows by default:

 `/usr/bin/env python`